Get Tech Tips

-- Windy weather can make the house pressure jump around as much as 5 – 10 Pa, which makes it much more difficult to measure a few Pascals of pressure change when you turn the HVAC system on
+- Windy weather can make the house pressure jump around as much as 5-10 Pa, making it much more difficult to measure a few Pascals of pressure change when you turn the HVAC system on.

 So, to really understand what’s going on, these steps can be taken.

-- Measure the house pressure with the HVAC system and all other exhaust fans in the house off, and then again with it (HVAC) on using a precision micromanometer.
+- Use a precision micromanometer to measure the house pressure with the HVAC system and all other exhaust fans in the house off, and then again with the unit on.
 It should change by less than 1Pa.

 - Use a tool like SeeStack to estimate how many CFM are coming in or blowing out to create the pressure you measured and your blower door results.

 - If the house is very leaky, it might be hiding the duct leakage problem.
 In this case, a DuctBlaster® test is the best way to be certain how much duct leakage you have.